 Engine designed with an ignition distributor use an O ring seal which is located on the outside of the distributor housing which control oil between the housing the engine block.
 When this seal becomes hard and cracks oil will leak from the base of the distributor.
 This problem is not too hard to detect and is usually on the upper part of the engine are mounted to the cylinder head.
 To fix this problem remove the distributor and replace the seal and then reinstall the unit.

+If you have any engine oil leak questions please visit our forum.
+If you need car repair advice, please ask our community of mechanics is happy to help you and it is always 100% free.
 We hope you enjoyed this guide and videos.
 We are creating a full set of car repair guides.
 Please subscribe to our 2CarPros YouTube channel and check back often for new videos which are uploaded almost every day.